Logitech Circle 2 Review

 Like the other cameras, I do prefer its video footage (even though it’s viewing angle is only 130).
 It has geofencing.
 Local and cloud storage options.
 A smart siren.
 It’s wireless and — like the Circle 2 — it’s weatherproof.

 Both the Circle 2 and the Arlo Pro 2 have rather shady night vision so I would say they are on par with that.
-And both of them have the same smart platform integration qualities.
+And both of them have the same smart platform integrations except HomeKit, so if you’re a fan of Apple’s smart home system, Circle 2 is much better suited for you.

 It all depends on your needs, but I think that the Arlo Pro 2 might be my choice because NETGEAR offers package deals so I could get two cameras and a hub for $300 dollars.
 If you only need one camera, the Circle 2 might be the best one for you, but I think these two cameras are basically on par with each other.